thanhngnho/Decision-Making-Under-Risk/README.md

 even though, option B has a higher expected value ($6 vs $5).
 But a lots of people still pick A?
 - WHY? you will find an answer in this project

+SOO what the project actually does?
+REALLY simple
+1. use survey data
+2. train
+3. output the model

+File Breakdown
+- generate_data.py (creates rows of survey data)
+- analysis.py (train the model + charts)
+- bayesian_model.py (check how confident, like uncertainty, the model is)

+- data.csv (DISCLAIMER: this is AI generated data to test the model)
+- eda_pilots.png (charts data)
+- model_results.png (how well the model did)
+- prospect_theory.png (explaining the psychology behind it)

+How to utilize this project
+Install the libraries first (only need to do this once):
+        pip install pandas numpy matplotlib seaborn scikit-learn

+Then use your own data.cvs and running the training model in order of:
+1. python generate_data.py
+2. python analysis.py
+3. python bayesian_model.py